hapijs/hapi.dev/static/lib/supportPolicy.md

 - version `v9.0.0` was published on January 1st, 2010, and
 - version `v10.0.0` was published on May 1st, 2010

 Support for `v9.x.x` will end on January 1st, 2011 (one year from time of initial publication of the `v9.0.0` release).

 However, if:
 - version `v9.0.0` was published on January 1st, 2010, and
 - version `v10.0.0` was published on December 1st, 2010

 Support for `v9.x.x` will end on March 1st, 2011 (three months from time of initial publication of the `v10.0.0` release).

 ## Deprecated versions

 When a version is no longer supported, it will be marked as `deprecated` in the npm registry.
 You may continue using it at your own risk, ignoring the warning messages.

 ## Commercial support

-Every module used by hapi v16 or newer has a maintained LTS version available under a commercial license.
-For more information, visit the [support page](https://hapi.dev/support).
+Every module used by hapi v16 to v19 has a maintained LTS version available under a commercial license.
+For more information, visit the [commercial support issue](https://github.com/hapijs/hapi/issues/4114) or contact [Sideway Support](mailto:support@sideway.com).